 “Adventure is the first word that comes to mind when we think of Baja.
 Almost any trip to ‘The Real Baja’ ends up in some kind of adventure.” – AllAboutBaja

-Adventure – a state of mind, an emotionally stirring experience or an extraordinarily exhilarating sensation that sparks excitement deep within your brain.
+Adventure – a state of mind, an emotionally stirring experience, or an extraordinarily exhilarating sensation that sparks excitement deep within your brain.
 An adventure for one person may be totally boring to another.
 For some, it is no adventure unless they’re going 80 MPH + over the bouncy desert or dusty back roads found all over Baja.
 For others, just driving on Highway 1 in Baja is an adventure, especially if the drive is their first Baja trip.
 Many people cannot begin to imagine that they would ever be able to pet a giant gray whale, let alone kiss one.
 For others, finding that perfect shell on a secluded beach at sunset is as much of an adventure as they will ever need.
-Catching (and releasing) a giant Marlin is an incredible adventure, so is discovering a 50-pound Grouper in 15 feet of water, very close to shore.
-Finding that perfect wave on a hot deserted beach, snorkeling among dancing Manta Rays, digging up an old shark tooth or discovering that small street stand with “the perfect” fish taco.
+Catching (and releasing) a giant Marlin is an incredible adventure, and so is discovering a 50-pound Grouper in 15 feet of water, very close to shore.
+Finding that perfect wave on a hot deserted beach, snorkeling among dancing Manta Rays, digging up an old shark tooth, or discovering that small street stand with “the perfect” fish taco.
 All of this is a part of daily life in Baja!